When someone mentions tablets, there's a good chance you think of the iPad.

 If you're looking for a tablet for occasional use or use on the go, the iPad Mini (2019) is an excellent option.

-If you need a tablet for work, the iPad Pro series offers performance and displays that other tablets simply cannot touch.
+If you need a tablet for work, see if the iPad Air (2020) will meet your needs before diving into the higher prices of the the iPad Pro series.
+All three models offer performance and displays that other tablets simply cannot touch.

 P.S.
 Looking for tablet options for your kids and find Apple's prices a little high for your liking?
 We've rounded